 The holiday season and I have a love-hate relationship.
 On the one hand, I love the process of dreaming up things that make other people smile.
-On the other hand, I freakin’ hate what it does to my bank account.
-It was that second hand that led me to explore ways that don’t involve braving the black Friday sales to save money shopping.
-I was quite happy with myself with I realized those methods to save I found work all year round.
+On the other hand, I hate what it does to my bank account.
+It was that second hand that led me to explore ways to save even more money during those awesome holiday sales like Black Friday and Cyber Monday.
+I was quite happy with myself when I realized the saving methods I found work all year round.

 Below you’ll find ideas beyond the typical “shop around,” “catch sales,” and “buy used” advice—which is good advice, don’t get me wrong, just what else can you do?
-For lengths sake I broke the bad chicken into two parts, one with tips to save when online shopping and one for offline since many of us that hate Black Friday end up at Cyber Monday.
+For length’s sake, I broke this bad chicken into two parts, one with tips to save when online shopping and one for offline shopping so that you can maximize your savings on Black Friday and Cyber Monday no matter how you choose to shop.
 You can find the offline portion here.

 Easy Ways to Save Money Shopping Online: